michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/README.md

 To run it use the command `python3 heterogeneity.py` plus some additional parameters as described bellow:

-- -d --dataset: The directory path of the CIFAR-10 or ImageNet dataset to use.
+- -d --dataset: Which dataset models to use.
+Options: {cifar10, imagenet}.
 - -f --filepath: The directory path of the CIFAR-10 or ImageNet dataset to use.
 - -t --train: Only applicable to the CIFAR-10 dataset.
 Define whether to use the training or test dataset.